 More Bruce Lee Quotes

 The single-best way to get more original Bruce Lee quotes, in my opinion, is to buy a copy of Striking Thoughts*.
-Here’s a quick overview of the book, along with a snazzy buy button which will earn us a small commission at no extra cost to you if you click it.
+Here’s a short overview of the book, along with some links to our summary and an affiliate button to buy yourself a copy on Amazon, which will support us at no extra cost to you.
 Thank you!